 – a classic Anglican service of worship, with relevant biblical preaching, organ music, sung prayers, and choir music.

 This service runs just over an hour, includes Holy Communion, and follows the liturgy found in our Book of Alternative Services.

 Here are some of our other popular services:

-Jazz Vespers at Christ Church is a popular, informal service held every other Sunday afternoon from September to June, and featuring some of the city’s finest jazz musicians.
+Jazz Vespers at Christ Church is a popular, informal service held once a month on a Sunday afternoon from September to June, and featuring some of the city’s finest jazz musicians.
 This service has been included in the Toronto Jazz Festival line-up.